muratk3n/thirdwave/en/tweets/2021/week9.md

 The Bernal sphere, the Stanford Torus, O'Neill Cylinder..
 A lot of different names for the same thing.
-There must be excellent stories behind each 1 cld learn, had I the time to dive in
+There must be excellent stories behind each 1 cld learn, had I had the time to dive in

 ---